santiagohervella/dotfiles/README.md

     - ps -> Presentation size
 - Manually sign into the Mac App Store
   - Programatic installation of apps from the Mac App Store will fail if you don't manually sign in beforehand.
+  - Only previously purchased apps can be installed
 - Install [Supercharge](https://sindresorhus.gumroad.com/l/supercharge) by Sindre Sorhus
 - Install [Festivitas](https://www.festivitas.app/) by Simon Støvring
 - Remap Caps Lock to Control is System Settings.
 Couldn't find a way to do this programatically.
 This is mostly so we don't accidentally turn on Caps Lock, but very very occassionally it can be nice to have as Control